cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [TeachOpenCADD.][teachopencadd] Really useful set of talktorials on the use of open source cheminformatics tools for computer-aided drug design.

+[Practical cheminformatics.][walters]
+A set of Jupyter notebooks by Pat Walters for learning Cheminformatics.

 [The Alan Turing Institute][turing] offers online [Introduction to Research Data Science][turing1] ([github repo][turing-github1]) and [Software Engineering][turing2] ([github repo][turing-github2]) courses.

 [Molecular Software Sciences Institute.][molssi]
 Highly recommended workshops on topics including programming and molecular modelling.
 See in particular the workshop on [best practices in software development][molssi2].